Toward Trustworthy Neural Program Synthesis: Appendix

+In the main text we report results on the flagship Davinci Codex model, but we also obtain qualitatively similar results with the smaller Cushman Codex model (Fig.~\ref{fig:passmontage}-\ref{fig:curvemontage}).
+We drew samples from these models using nucleus sampling with temperature $=0.8$, TopP $=0.95$, and also tried TopP $=1$ on the Davinci model.
+The main text gives \emph{pass@k} for Davinci w/ TopP $=0.95$ to give a fair comparison with CodeT, which used the same sampling parameters.
+In practice, these hyperparameters would be tuned to maximize the number of problems where there is at least one correct sampled program.
+For Davinci Codex, this is TopP $=0.95$ for MBPP and TopP $=1$ for HumanEval, which we use to produce the precision-recall curves in the main text.
+Appendix Fig.~\ref{fig:passmontage}-\ref{fig:curvemontage} illustrate \emph{pass@k} and precision-recall results for every model and parameter setting considered in this work.

-\paragraph{Logistic regressor.} We used the Adam optimizer with $10^{-3}$ as the learning rate and $10^{-4}$ as the weight decay.
+\textbf{Logistic regressor.} We used the Adam optimizer with $10^{-3}$ as the learning rate and $10^{-4}$ as the weight decay.
 We used 10-fold cross-validation for in-domain testing (training on HumanEval and evaluating on HumanEval, training on MBPP and evaluating on MBPP), and we trained for 1500 epochs.
 We trained for 2000 epochs for domain generalization testing (training on HumanEval and evaluating on MBPP, training on HumanEval and evaluating on MBPP).
 For training, we standardize all input features to have a mean of 0 and a standard deviation of 1.

-\paragraph{Verification.} We verify input-output specifications to see if they hold for each program by executing the program on the input and comparing it with the output.
-Logical relations specifications require sample input(s) on which to test the relation; our prompt for logical relations causes the language model to construct such inputs, but in general one could use a fuzzer or verification tool.
+\textbf{Verification.} We verify input-output specifications to see if they hold for each program by executing the program on the input and comparing it with the output.
+Logical relations specifications require sample input(s) on which to test the relation; our prompt for logical relations causes the language model to construct such inputs, but in general one could use a fuzzer or verification tool, which we also explore (see next paragraph).
 This causes verification of logical relation specifications to also reduce to program execution.
 We executed generated programs and test case in a Oracle Virtual Machine as a sandbox.

+We also consider checking logical relations using the property-based tester~\href{https://hypothesis.readthedocs.io/en/latest/}{Hypothesis}, which systematically probes the input space of each logical relation based on analyzing the underlying source code.
+This allows us check whether a logical relation might hold on \emph{all} inputs instead of just those considered by Codex.
+Depending on experimental condition, this is true for about 40\%-70\% of the logical relations (Tbl.~\ref{tab:property}).
+When a logical relation is true over the whole space of inputs, we can return a stronger spec to the user which asserts the synthesized predicate holds for all inputs, instead of simply showing the inputs on which the relation was verified.